-Where To Go Apple Picking with Kids in Westchester and the Hudson Valley
+Where To Go Apple Picking With Kids in Westchester and the Hudson Valley

 Apple picking season is here!
-I used to look forward to apple picking every year as a child, and now I have just as much fun watching my little ones run through the orchards—not to mention the fresh-pressed apple cider and hot, delicious cider doughnuts!
+I used to look forward to apple picking every year as a child, and now I have just as much fun watching my little ones run through the orchards—not to mention indulging in fresh-pressed apple cider and hot, delicious cider doughnuts!
 Many Westchester and Hudson Valley farms also have family-friendly entertainment and activities including live music, corn mazes, and hayrides.

 Looking for even more fun fall activities?
 Sign up for our newsletters.

 Where To Go Apple Picking in Westchester County

 Pick apples straight from the tree or out of a crate at Harvest Moon Farm & Orchard.
 Photo courtesy of the farm

 1. Harvest Moon Farm & Orchard – North Salem

 2020 update: Harvest Moon Farm and Orchard opens for apple picking on weekends only and reservations are required.
 There will be no fall festival festivities, and all visits are limited to 2 hours.

 This family-run farm allows visitors to pick their own apples daily beginning in September.
 On weekends, you’ll find fall festivals with lots of entertainment for kids, including farm animals, bouncy castles, hayrides, and more.
 The farm also offers homemade doughnuts, cider, produce, and fresh eggs.
 Take note: Dogs are no longer allowed on the premises.